-Constructed after extensive consultation with the residents of the three parishes, the Plan gives local people the opportunity to have an influence over the future
+Constructed after extensive consultation with the residents of the three parishes, the Plan gives local people the opportunity to have an influence over the future sustainability and development of their community.
 The Plan must be in accord with the National Planning Policy Framework (NPPF) and National Planning Policy Guidance, and, as part of the Local Plan for Herefordshire, must conform to the strategic policies of the Herefordshire Core Strategy.
 As such, the Plan policies must be taken as a whole with the Core Strategy and will be in force until 2031.